sgametrio/wikitolearn-docs/docs/development.md

 2. clone `kde:wikitolearn-sdk` repository
 3. (optional) create the `config/repositories.yml` file (an example is `config/repositories.example.yml`)
 4. create the `config/config.yml` file (an example is `config/config.example.yml`)

+   Be sure that `host_ip` value is the same as your docker0 IP address.
+Otherwise change it accordingly.
+   To check your docker0 IP address run `ip addr show docker0`

 5. run `$ source ./setup-env`
 6. run `$ wtl-setup-test` to test if you have fulfilled the requirements and the configurations